 Gordon notes that its lifestyle statement does not refer to those that struggle with attractions to those of the same sex, but only prohibits engaging in homosexual behavior.
 The school’s policies also forbid drunkenness, profanity, blasphemy, lying and other behaviors that are contrary to biblical law.

 DeWeese-Boyd has specifically been a vocal opponent of the college’s policy on homosexuality, and has organized training sessions and events surrounding homosexual rights.
-The faculty Senate had recommended that she be promoted, but in February, Gordon College President D. Michael Lindsay declined to upgrade the assistant professor to a full teaching position.
+The faculty Senate had recommended that she be promoted, but in February, Gordon College President D. Michael Lindsay declined to upgrade the associate professor to a full teaching position.